VirtuosoResearch/Scalable-finetuning/README.md

 #### Meta Training:

-This step fine-tune a language model on the combination of all tasks.
+This step fine-tunes a language model on the combination of all tasks.

 - Use `custom_train_cot.py` to fine-tune LMs on the chain-of-thought data.

 - Use `custom_train_instruction.py` to fine-tune LMs on the instruction fine-tuning data.
 Use `--train_instruction` to load the FLAN v2 dataset.
 Without `--train_instruction`, it will load the Alpaca dataset.

-We provide scripts examples under `scripts/meta_training_**.sh`.
+We provide bash script examples under `scripts/meta_training_**.sh`.

 **Evaluating and projecting gradients** on all training samples:

 - For chain-of-thought fine-tuning, use `fast_estimate_compute_gradients_cot.py`.
 Use `--load_model_dir` to specify a saved checkpoint directory as the base model.
 Specify `--project_dim` as the number of projections.

 - For instruction fine-tuning, use `fast_estimate_eval_approximation_instruction.py`.
 Use `--train_instruction` to load the FLAN v2 or Alpaca datasets.
 Use `--compute_pretrained_outputs` to compute the gradients.
-The parameters is similar to the file above.
+The parameters are similar to the file above.

 We provide bash script examples under `scripts/fast_estimate_gradients_**.sh`.
 These files will save the projection matrix and all projected gradients under a `./gradients/` folder.
 Please create the folder before usage.

 #### Estimation:

-We solve linear regression using the gradients collected above as features to estimate the output of model fine-tuned on a subset of tasks.
+We solve linear regression using the gradients collected above as features to estimate the output of the model fine-tuned on a subset of tasks.

 - For chain-of-thought fine-tuning, use `fast_estimate_linear_model_cot.py`.
 Specify `--save_name` for the file to save the evaluation results of estimated models.
 Specify `--number_of_subsets` and `--subset_size` to control the number and size of sampled subsets